 Participants will be required to book and pay for their own travel to and from Juneau.
-You will quickly discover that Alaska Airlines is the only airline that services Juneau, and that all flights from the Lower 48 pass through either Seattle or Anchorage.
+You will quickly discover that Alaska Airlines is the primary airline that services Juneau, and that all flights from the Lower 48 pass through either Seattle or Anchorage.
 You'll want to start with looking at flights from Seattle as your travel time will be significantly shorter if you go through Seattle rather than Anchorage.
 There are numerous flights each day from Seattle to Juneau.

 Round trip rates from most cities in the western United States will be in the $300-700 range.
 Most cities in the eastern United States will be in the $600-900 range.
 It might be worth considering applying for the Alaska Airlines Visa credit card.
 You will receive 25,000 air miles upon approval and this will be enough in most cases to get a free flight to Juneau from any city in the country that Alaska or Horizon Airlines service.
 Alaska is also partnered with many other major airlines who you can use these miles with.
 Alaska Airlines is consistently rated the best air miles program in the business, and there really are no major drawbacks to this deal.
 I know dozens of people who have traveled for free numerous times using this program (including myself).
 If you want to go this method to a ticket though, I recommend applying for the credit card ASAP as the entire process will take a couple months to go through, and the sooner you book, the more likely you are to get a flight on the dates you want.